TankEngine-ish/property_management_system_infrastructure/README.md

 - Kubernetes (kubeadm) cluster on AWS EC2 instances
 - Network isolation with public/private subnets
 - HAProxy load balancer for ingress traffic
-- Istio service mesh for microservices communication
+- Istio service mesh for the communication between the three layers (presentation (user interface), logic(business logic), and data (data storage))
 - ArgoCD for GitOps-style continuous delivery
 - HashiCorp Vault for secrets management
 - Helm charts for application deployment

-Here's a diagram I made to illustrate all the trains of thought I had when making the project.
+Here's a diagram I made to illustrate all the crazy trains of thought I had when making the project.
+Apologies for not compressing the chart's size.

 ![alt text](<assets/Data Flow Diagram (Copy) (2).jpg>)